Idea sprouts into 'Triple Treat' concept for Albany businesses

 Alfisi also said she liked the idea of combining deliveries with two other businesses that offer different products, but with the same theme: food and entertainment at a lower cost.

-"We think this is a way to expand our new business, by teaming with establishments that are compatible with what we provide," she said.
-"We think it's a convenient way for people in the community to have the things they need for their holiday meals or gatherings, and as a bonus they save on delivery costs."
+“We think this is a way to expand our new business, by teaming with establishments that are compatible with what we provide,” she said.

+“We think it’s a convenient way for people in the community to have the things they need for their holiday meals or gatherings, and as a bonus they save on delivery costs.”

 Fletcher said if the concept is embraced by the community, she hopes to expand it past the end-of-year holidays.